pdf-parse vs pdf2json vs pdfreader

 • pdf-parse:

-Choose pdf-parse if you need a simple and straightforward solution for extracting text from PDF files.
-It is lightweight and focuses primarily on text extraction, making it ideal for applications that do not require complex PDF structures or additional features.
+Choose pdf-parse if you need a simple and lightweight solution for extracting text and metadata from PDF files.
+It is easy to use and integrates well with streams, making it ideal for quick text extraction tasks.

 • pdf2json: